DHC stuff for touring

 Oh my gosh; I wrote this in 2015 before our first trip to Europe.
-It is now 2024 abd BENE has been back and forth across the Atlantic eight times and got stuck in Italy long enouth to earn citizenship (the Covid years).
+It is now 2025 and BENE has been back and forth across the Atlantic eight times and got stuck in Italy long enough to earn citizenship (the Covid years).
 The experiences gained from each tour motivated many new changes.
-Additional text will be in Italics and the new photos are captioned.
+I added comments and new pictures as seemed relevant.

 I acquired my 1967 +4 DHC from Morgan West in 2009.
 It was not the top priority in the shop and so was not completed until 2014 when it was sent back to California for Barbara Willburn to make the top and attend Mog West.
 My vision for the car was that it would be used for touring and towing my three wheeler on a trailer.
 Reliability was the overriding concern.
 Since that first California tour it has taken us on many outings including a 1000 mile round trip to Gettysburg for the DC group’s MOG 45.
 All in all it is certainly not perfect but has performed well.
 This year Kathi and I decided we wanted to visit Italy.
 One of my current projects is a 1964 +4 four seater.
 This was to be the “Italian Job” but the DHC has behaved so well that the four-seater got bumped and I am waiting for the truck to collect the DHC as I type this.

 I took some liberties (yes, heresy) with originality building the car and again in preparing it for the Italian adventure.
-Mechanically the only change was a gear reduction starter but the following documents some of the other changes.
+At first the only mechanical change was a gear reduction starter but the following documents some of the other changes.
 Time will tell what works and what doesn’t.

 SEATING: